48-hour itinerary: Laneways

-Start your laneway discovery at one of the bars that started it all: cosy hole-in-the-wall Meyers Place.
+Start your discovery in one of the laneways that started it all: Meyers Place.
+Climb the stairs to Loop Roof for decadent cocktails surrounded by palms and panoramic views.
 Stay close-by for dinner – you're only a short stroll from Bar Lourinhã's delectable tapas, HuTong's famous dumplings and Pellegrini's classic Italian.

 Breakfast at Cumulus Inc. will see you fuelled to explore nearby street art.
 Take your camera out and wander down Flinders Lane to Hosier Lane, scouting out stencils and paste-ups, murals and installations.
 For the local, inside word on Melbourne's famous urban art, consider taking a street-art walking tour.